bird-house/birdhouse-playground/docker/pywps-scheduler-demo/README.rst

 Start the demo with docker-compose::

   $ docker-compose up -d  # runs with -d in the background
-  $ docker-compose logs   # check the logs if running in background
+  $ docker-compose logs -f  # check the logs if running in background

 By default the WPS service should be available on port 5000::